pwallrich/custom-dog-project/README.md

 To start the Flask Webserver run `python web_app.py`

-use route http://localhost:5000/test to upload an image and see wait for the response
+use route http://localhost:5000/test to upload a custom image